dotnet/docs/docs/core/testing/unit-testing-mstest-runner-vs-vstest.md

 The MSTest runner is a lightweight and portable alternative to [VSTest](https://github.com/microsoft/vstest) for running tests in continuous integration (CI) pipelines, and in Visual Studio Test Explorer.

-The article below describes the main differences between VSTest and MSTest.
+The article below describes the main differences between VSTest and MSTest runner.

 ## Executing tests

 ### Executing VSTest tests

-VSTest ships with Visual Studio, dotnet SDK and also standalone in `Microsoft.TestingPlatform` NuGet package.
+VSTest ships with Visual Studio, .NET SDK and also as a standalone tool in `Microsoft.TestingPlatform` NuGet package.
 VSTest uses a runner executable to run tests, this runner is called `vstest.console.exe`, and can be used directly or through `dotnet test`.

 ### Executing MSTest runner tests